MarketSquare/robotframework-retryfailed/README.md

 Add the listener to your robot execution, via command line arguments.
 When your tests do fail and you have tagged them with `test:retry(2)`, it will retry the test 2 times.
+Retry can be also set globally as a parameter to the listener.

 ### Attaching Listener

 Example:

     robot --listener RetryFailed <your robot suite>

+    robot --listener RetryFailed:1 <robot suite>

+Second one will by default retry once every failing test.

 ### Tagging Tests